Sanam (TV series): Premise

 Ayla (who has also moved in the same housing society) snaps a picture of Aan and Harib together and gets it photoshopped into an obscene photograph that gets circulated around social media.
 As a result, Aan loses her job at the bank.
 She confronts Harib who files a lawsuit against the bank.
 However, when Shabnam finds out about Aan's job, she suffers from a heart attack.
 While she's hospitalized, Farhan and his mother see Harib consoling Aan and tell her off about it.
 Harib and Shehroze overhear Farhan talking about his past of him being a divorcee and father of two kids.
 His mother is interested in Aan only because she thinks Aan is a rich heiress.
 Harib and Shehroze realize that this was Sara's doing.
 After seeing firsthand the stark difference between Farhan and Harib in the way they help her out in her tough time, Aan also begins to develop feelings for Harib.
 Eventually both Aan and Harib confess that they love each other but because of Shabnam's frail health, they remain quiet.
 Farhan finds out the truth about Aan's humble background and her feelings for Harib and secretly escapes to Dubai with his mother.
 After facing public humiliation of Farhan's reality, Shabnam suffers from a heart attack again and dies.
 At her funeral, Aan loses her consciousness and her phuppo (Shama) takes her away.
 Aan's Taya takes charge and tells everyone Aan will only marry whoever she wants.
-Ayla is institutionalized for rehabilitation.
-Harib apologizes to her for not doing enough to save their marriage and not realizing that she needed proper treatment.
+Ayla is institutionalized for rehabilitation in a psychiatric hospital.
+Ayla ran away from the hospital and reach Harib to tell that she can't do these things alone, she told him that she was prescribed antipsychotics, antidepressants and lithium (a mood stablizer) and doctors has diagnosed that she will never be cured permanently.
+Ayla was crying and feeling guilt because of her doings against Aan and Harib and she apologizes of what she has done, her depressive episode made her suicidal and she took decision to take her life.
+Harib apologizes to her for not doing enough to save their marriage and not realizing that she needed proper treatment and tell her that he's always here for Ayla.
 He visits her weekly and monitors her progress.
 After 6 months Aan returns to her own house, Harib and Aan get married and she gets her job back at the bank.
 After some time, Aan also joins Harib in his weekly visits to Ayla.
+Ayla showed her guilt in front of Aan and told Harib that she can't face Aan after what she has done but Aan truly understand her condition that it wasn't her fault but the effects of bipolar disorder.
+At the end Aan and Harib start living a happy life together with their family expanding as at the end Aan is revealed to be pregnant where Harib assures her to be by her side throughout everything and even after.
+And Ayla continued taking her treatment for her bipolar disorder and she was making a good progress.